jhallen/atari-tools/readme.md

 # Atari Disk Tools

+[TOC]

-Use atr to manipulate .atr disk image files.
+Use ATR to manipulate .atr disk image files.

-Use atr2imd and imd2atr to convert between .atr disk images and .img disk images.
+Use ATR2IMD and IMD2ATR to convert between .atr disk images and .img disk images.
 These are useful if you are trying to read Atari disks on an IBM PC using ImageDisk.

 Use detok to convert .m65 tokenized assembly source files to ASCII.

-## atr
+## ATR

 Manipulate .atr disk image files.
 Allows you to read, write or delete files in .atr disk images.